syncfusion-content/uwp-docs/uwp/DatePicker/Overview.md

 ---
 layout: post
-title: About UWP DatePicker control | Syncfusion
+title: Overview of UWP DatePicker Control | Syncfusion
-description: Learn here all about introduction of Syncfusion UWP DatePicker (SfDatePicker) control, its elements and more.
+description: Learn here all about overview of Syncfusion UWP DatePicker (SfDatePicker) control, its elements, and more.
 platform: uwp
 control: SfDatePicker
 documentation: ug
 ---

-# UWP DatePicker (SfDatePicker) Overview
+# Overview of UWP DatePicker (SfDatePicker)

 The SfDatePicker control allows the user to select date values in a touch friendly manner.